 Non-religious and secular funerals in Australia: what you need to know

-Secular funerals are now the majority in Australia.
-Cremation accounts for roughly 65% to over 70% of all funerals nationally, and a growing share of these involve no religious content at all.
-Direct cremation, where the body is cremated without a ceremony, is the fastest-growing segment of the funeral industry.
+Non-religious funerals are increasingly common in Australia.
+Cremation accounts for around 70% of funerals nationally, a growing share of services include little or no religious content, and direct cremation, where the body is cremated without a ceremony, is one of the faster-growing parts of the funeral industry.

-The answer, as the IPART review of the NSW funeral industry and consumer advocacy groups have highlighted, is less than most people think.
+The answer, which the IPART review of the NSW funeral industry examined in detail, is less than many people expect.

 What the law actually requires